fernandoloaizae/fernandoloaizae.github.io/_teaching/mathematics.md

 location: "Rome, Italy"
 ---

-Teaching Assitant 2019
+Teaching Assistant 2019

-## Davide Erminio Pirino (Associate Professor - Lecturer in charge)
+## Davide Erminio Pirino, Ph.D.
+(Associate Professor - Lecturer in charge)

 The course provides the main concepts of mathematical analysis, starting from the foundations of topology.